-Ms. Lawton is the chair and Dr. Kauffman and Mr. Wendel are the other members of the Compensation Committee.
-The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that each member of the Compensation Committee is "independent" within the meaning of the rules and regulations of NASDAQ and the SEC.
-In addition, each member qualifies as an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code (the Code) and is a "non-employee director" within the meaning of the rules of the SEC.
+Ms. Lawton is the chair and Dr. Kauffman and Mr. Stuglik are the other members of the Compensation Committee.
+The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that each member of the Compensation Committee is "independent" within the meaning of the rules and regulations of Nasdaq and the SEC.
+In addition, each member qualifies as an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code (the Code) and is a "non-employee director" within the meaning of the rules of the SEC, including Rule 16b-3 under the Securities Exchange Act of 1934, as amended (the Exchange Act).